 Medical tape over the latch plate hole:

 This solution attacks the latch plate.
 If the latch can’t find it’s way into the hole, the door won’t lock.
 Clever!
-He used medical tape and something like crumbled paper in the latch hole itself.
+He used medical tape and something like crumpled paper in the latch hole itself.

-Unfortunately the tape was gradually scraped away by the latch and by midweek the system failed.
+Unfortunately, the tape was gradually scraped away by the latch and by midweek the system failed.

 Two weeks ago I threw my hat in the ring.
 I decided to attack that stubborn latch plate.
 It seemed to me like a failure of materials that prevented the previous hack from working.

-At first I considered a glue based solution but that violated the property owner’s rights too much.
+At first, I considered a glue based solution but that violated the property owner’s rights too much.
 Glue was overkill.
 The solution had to be easily removable and also last through the week.

 After doing some research I came upon this amazing prototyping material called Instamorph.
 It is moldable plastic that hardens at room temperature after you heat it in water.